submissiontempdb-alt/take-home-csv-submission/README.md

 # Take Home CSV Submission

 A simple Rust application to process a series of financial transactions from a CSV file and output the resulting account states to stdout.
+This project has been purposefully kept simple to demonstrate core functionality, error handling, code organization, and to avoid over-engineering/scope creep.

 ## Design Decisions

-- Pureposefully did not include any kind of comprehensive logging to ensure automated tests could easily validate output.
+- Purposefully did not include any kind of comprehensive logging to ensure automated tests could easily validate output.
 - Given that this is a "simple toy" project, I have not implemented any persistent storage.
 All data is held in memory.
 - Used `rust_decimal` crate for accurate decimal arithmetic to avoid floating-point precision issues.
 - Focused heavily on writing clear and descriptive comments to explain the logic, flow of the application and my thought process.